 Instead of learning about the correlation between philosophical logic and South Park I probably should’ve studied up how interest works.
 Making just the monthly payment on your student loan balance will do nothing but make you angry as interest on thousands of dollars is a lot of money.
 Interest alone could have you eternally indebted to the federal student loan department.

-I’m not certain who is at fault for the student loan debt crisis but I know it’s not all on the borrow here.
+I’m not certain who is at fault for the student loan debt crisis but I know it’s not all on the borrowers here.
 While every other developed country is laughing at our North American student loan crisis The White House seems disinterested in finding the most obvious solution.
 When a country is willing to bail out entire industries instead of its people it says more about the government than the people.